Tensor diagrams and cluster combinatorics at punctures: From compatible collections to dosps

 Suppose seeking contradiction that adding the vector $\lambda'$ changes the dosp at $q$.
-Then $\pi_q(\lambda')$ must be a root-conjugate vector in this set.
+Then $\pi_q(\lambda')$ must be a root-conjugate vector in $\pi_q(\mathcal{C}')$.
+(We argued in the previous proof that when a dosp mutation occurs, one of the two vectors involved in the mutation is a root-conjugate vector, and we know that $\pi_q(\lambda)$ is not a root-conjugate vector.)
 By the reasoning in the previous proof, there is a strict inequality between a pair of coordinates, say $\nu_c \geq \nu_d$, which holds on $\pi_q(\mathcal{C})$ and which is strictly attained exactly twice in the multiset $\pi_q(\mathcal{C})$.
 Moreover, $\pi_q(\lambda)$ must be one of the two vectors which attains this strict inequality because removing $\lambda$ and inserting $\lambda'$ changes the global inequality between $c$ and $d$ into a root-conjugacy.
 And since $\lambda$ and $\mu$ coincide at $q$, the vector $\pi_q(\mu)$ is the other vector in $\pi_q(\mathcal{C})$ attaining the strict inequality.
 Finally, by Proposition~\ref{prop:goodimpliessymmetrical}, the $P$-cluster variables $\lambda$ and $\mu$ are symmetrical in the quiver $Q$ underlying the $P$-seed of $\mathcal{C}$.
-Let $v$ be a vertex of the $P$-seed which is adjacent to the vertices $\lambda$ and $\mu$ in $Q$; such vertex exists because $Q$ is connected.
+Let $v$ be a vertex of the $P$-seed which is adjacent to the vertices $\lambda$ and $\mu$ in $Q$; such vertex exists because $Q$ has no isolated vertices.
 For simplicity assume that the arrows point from $\lambda,\mu$ to $v$ in $Q$, so that $\lambda$ and $\mu$ contribute to the first term in \eqref{eq:exchangemonomials} describing mutation at vertex $v$ in the $P$-seed.
 By our assumptions, $\pi_q$ applied to this first sum $(\sum_{u \to v \text{ in Q}}{\rm wt}(u))$ has $c$-coordinate strictly greater than its $d$-coordinate because $\lambda$ and $\mu$ both appear in this sum and all other summands have equal $c$ and $d$ coordinates.
 On the other hand, $\pi_q$ applied to the second sum $(\sum_{v \to u \text{ in Q}}{\rm wt}(u))$ has equal $c$ and $d$ coordinates for the same reasons.
 But by the balancing condition for $P$-seeds, these two sums must equal one another, yielding the desired contradiction. \end{proof}